Sakorona/SDVMods/ClimatesOfFerngill/README.md

 - Fixed issue with stamina clearer not requiring drinking the item.
 - Updated and expanded some of the dialogue
 - Dry lightning will no longer happen period when it's frost conditions
 - After consideration, wind will still restrict fog from spawning.
+- Flag to stop the light from changing (if the stutter bothers you)

 v1.3.3
 - Harvey's 8-heart scene gives the temp scale.
 C now is Kraggs, the in-game scale.
 - Dual lightning strikes removed (was erroneously triggering additional lightning on stormy daysaw)
-- Apparently I never actually wrote in the code to spawn ghosts. :|
+- Apparently I never actually wrote in the code to spawn ghosts. :| Due to engine limitations, occurs only on wilderness farms.

 v1.3.2
 - the moon also disappears now when the rest of the shipping menu fades